-- A. The petition for distribution must list and describe in detail all property to be distributed, including cash.
+- A. The prayer of a petition for distribution must list and describe in detail all property to be distributed, including cash.
 The proposed distribution of cash must specify the exact dollar amount to be distributed to each recipient.
-Proposed distribution of non-cash assets must specify the percentage to be distributed to each recipient.. - B. The description of promissory notes must indicate whether they are secured or unsecured; if secured, the security interest must be described. - C. Real property descriptions must include a complete legal description and street address and Assessor's Parcel Number. - D. The description must be set forth either in the body of the petition or in the prayer, or by a schedule in the accounting and incorporated in the petition by reference. - E. Description by reference to the inventory is not acceptable. - F. The value of each individual asset on hand and the total value of the assets must be set forth.
+Proposed distribution of non-cash assets must specify the percentage to be distributed to each recipient. - B. The description of promissory notes must indicate whether they are secured or unsecured; if secured, the security interest must be described. - C. Real property descriptions must include a complete legal description and street address and Assessor's Parcel Number. - D. A description of stocks must include the number of shares of each stock.
+A description of mutual funds must include the number of shares in each fund. - E. The description must be set forth in the prayer. - F. Description by reference to the inventory is not acceptable. - G. The carry value of each individual asset on hand and the total value of the assets must be set forth. - H. Vehicle and mobile home descriptions must include the Vehicle Identification Number (VIN).
+(Adopted 1/1/1990; Renum.7/1/2001; Rev. 7/1/2002; Renum.
+1/1/2006; Rev. 1/1/2011; Rev. 1/1/2012; Renum.
+1/1/2013; Rev. 1/1/2016)

-$(Adopted\ 1/1/1990;\ Renum.7/1/2001;\ Rev.\ 7/1/2002;\ Renum.\ 1/1/2006;\ Rev.\ 1/1/2011;\ Rev.\ 1/1/2012;\ Renum.\ 1/1/2013)$